saikumarsk2210/SignLanguage-Recognition-Using-Actions/README.md

 ## Dataset

-The model was trained on 30 sequences per action, recorded by the author.
+The model was trained on 30 sequences per action, recorded by me.
 Expanding this dataset is the primary goal for improving performance.

 ## Technology Stack